Once nearly extinct, trumpeter swans are making their graceful return to Almonte | CBC News

 Conservation success story

-Residents say they've seen swans in the area before, but never this many.
-Experts believe it's likely the result of a growing population of the waterfowl.
+Residents said they've seen swans in the area before, but never this many.
+Experts believe it's likely their population is growing.

 "We're starting to see them in places, in numbers we haven't seen them before, and [they're] off exploring and creating newer migration routes and nesting in new places," said Liz Benneian, a co-founder of the Trumpeter Swan Coalition.